0rion5/timelapse/README.md

            <ul>
                <li>open terminal type ./timelapse/setup.sh</li>
                <li>sudo nano webcam.sh and configure variables as needed</li>
-               <li>sudo reboot</li>
+               <li>sudo nano </li>
                <li>Your Done!!</li>
            </ul>
         </p>
         <h2 id="Section3">Hardware Setup</h2>
         <p>
             For this project I used a raspberry pi 4b.
 However, any pi should work the same.
-The usb webcam I used was a logitech c920.
+The usb webcam I used was a logitech c920. the sd card must be formatted to be named webcam and have a folder inside called stills for the stitch script to work.
         </p>